toolness/calc/CONTRIBUTING-internal.md

 Acceptance Criteria should outline what the user will see and experience in order for the feature to be considered complete.

+If the team decides it has the bandwidth to commit to take the story on, we move the card to the current Sprint backlog, then repeat the process until the team feels it can't take on anything else.
-If a card is started in a sprint but not finished, it is placed back into the Release Backlog for reprioritization in a following sprint.
+In the event that a card is started in a sprint but not finished, it is placed back into the Release Backlog for reprioritization in a following sprint.

 Before each sprint planning, our product owner sorts the cards in the Release Backlog based on